Skip to content

 It is recommended to discuss a grace period with your change approval board in which you can experiment and test the changes you need to make.
 This period will allow your service team to get a better understanding of all the changes that need to be persisted.

 At the core of the Schoolyear AVD integration is the Azure Virtual Desktop add-on.
-Add-ons are a way in Schoolyear to enable and configure integrations.
+Add-ons in Schoolyear allow you to enable and configure integrations.

 In this step you will install the Azure Virtual Desktop add-on and with it, all the base infrastructure in Azure.
 This step requires elevated permissions in both Entra and the Azure Subscription dedicated to this integration.